CSCfi/rems/docs/architecture/009-review-and-form-model.md

    - allow multiple forms in the application model
    - backwards compatible change and/or migrations
    - decide whether to group field answers per form
+7. mixed organization catalogue items
+   - catalogue item can be mixed organization, i.e. workflow, form and resource can be from different organizations
+   - the owner and organization owner can create any combination
+   - workflow decides which organization handlers do the processing
+   - to match this, also a resource can refer to a license from another organization
+   - owners and organization owners can see all forms, resources and workflows but organization owner can only edit the ones that are in their organization

 ![](https://github.com/CSCfi/rems/blob/review-model/docs/review-and-form-model.svg)